ibruceprasad/weatherforecast-azurefunctions/readme.md

-# TimerTrigger - C<span>#</span>
+# Weather Forecast  - Azure Functions <span>#</span>

+This project has three Azure Functions <br>
-The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
+`1.
+Register` makes it incredibly easy to have your functions executed on a schedule.
 This sample demonstrates a simple use case of calling your function every 5 minutes.

 ## How it works